SCHOOL FUNDING LOTTERY (1)

 Most pupils do work hard, from their time in the infants through to sixteen.
 Those Year 6 pupils who are now doing their SATs would not make much sense of their tests unless they had been well taught and had covered a lot of ground.

 The formula for successful learning is exquisitely simple.
 There is nothing elaborate about its alchemy.
 It is this: good learning is achieved through a mix of interest, understanding and effort.
 We motivate our pupils to learn by making the subject matter interesting.
-We teach them well so they understand what they are doing.
+We teach them well, so they understand what they are doing.
 We ensure they put in the necessary effort to consolidate what they are studying.

 There are some pupils who don’t want to put in the effort and some whose circumstances prevent them from doing so.
-These are the pupils who underachieve and we need to find ways to support them.
+These are the pupils who underachieve, and we need to find ways to support them.

 Schools should not be factories which mass-produce commodities called knowledge and learning.
-They should be places which create opportunities for learning in a variety of ways one of which should be to allow time for working at a more gentle pace and exploring ideas in a leisurely way.
+They should be places which create opportunities for learning in a variety of ways one of which should be to allow time for working at a more gentler pace and exploring ideas in a leisurely way.
 But when the time comes for a real effort to be made, it must remain the duty of schools to ensure their pupils knuckle down and put in the hard work that is needed.

 MORE TO LIFE THAN GCSEs